glubsy/livestream_saver/README.md

 * If you don't want to use a venv (to avoid having to activate the venv everytime you need to start the program, with `source /path/to/venv/bin/activate`), you *could* install dependencies system-wide.
 Remember to use `sudo pip3` then.

+## Docker container

+If you prefer to build and use a Docker container, look at the Readme inside the `docker` directory.

 # Configuration

-The template config file `livestream_saver.cfg.template` is provided as an example.
-The default path should be `~/.config/livestream_saver/livestream_saver.cfg` (On Windows, it is read directly from your base user directory).
+The template config file `livestream_saver.cfg` is provided as an example.
+The default path should be `$HOME/.config/livestream_saver/livestream_saver.cfg` (On Windows, it is read directly from your base user directory).
 A lot of options can be overriden via command line arguments.
 See the --help message for details.

 A monitor section for a specific channel can be invoked from the CLI with `--section NAME` where `NAME` is the same string of characters from `[monitor NAME]` in the config file.
 This helps having one central config file.